How to Help Your Child Navigate School for the First Time

 Your child is one of your best friends, and you’ve spent almost every day together as they grew up.
 Now, you have to let go of that control and trust the school system to give them the same care and attention that you’ve given them.
 It will be a challenge for you, but it can be even more challenging for them.
 Here’s how you can help your child navigate school and not feel scared leaving your side for the first time.

-Allow Your Child To Be Stressed
+Allow Your Child to Be Stressed

 As a parent, your first reaction to your child’s stress is to help them and stop the stressors, but you can’t easily do this with school.
 School is a critical part of everyone’s development, and for kids to find their own way through it, you can’t baby them.
 However, this doesn’t mean you have to be critical.